-This website has been set up by patients4nhs – a group of patients, unaligned to any political party, who want to find out and share information about how the NHS is changing and why.
+This website has been set up by patients4nhs – a group of patients who want to find out and share information about how the NHS is changing and why.
 We are not a membership group but work alongside other groups and campaigns that are defending the NHS.

 What is happening to the NHS?